 The most celebrated exhibit at the Bardo Museum is its collection of Roman mosaics.
 Mostly dating from the second and third centuries, but going up to the seventh century AD, this collection has been amassed from Tunisia’s many archaeological sites, including El Jem, Dougga and Sousse.

 Vibrant and intricate, the mosaics at the Bardo Museum depict everything from nautical scenes of boats and fish to images of deities and legends.
 One of the most famous mosaics is that of Virgil shown between the Muse of Tragedy and the Muse of History.

 The Roman items do not stop at these famous mosaics however.
 Visitors can see numerous Roman sculptures and artefacts, many from Roman Carthage.

 The original palace buildings of the museum now connect with a dramatic contemporary annexe, which has doubled the exhibition space.
 The Bardo Museum also features as one of our Top 10 Tourist Attractions in Tunisia.

 Getting to the Bardo Museum

-The Bardo is 4km northwest of the city centre.
+The Bardo is 4km northwest of the city centre of Tunis.
 Take métro léger line 4 to the Bardo stop, or opt for a taxi.